Ross Lake Backpacking

 Welcome to Alaska

-7/12/2023 We have been busy - the last couple of days in Prince Rupert have been a flurry of activity… We got groceries for the next 3-4 days (we don’t want to stock up too much before dealing with US customs), we did laundry, we refilled our propane, we refilled water, we got Oakley into the vet, we did a huge shopping run to the local marine store, and we completed some much needed repairs on the boat (eg re-mounting the toilet!
+7/12/2023 We have been busy - the last couple of days in Prince Rupert have been a flurry of activity… We got groceries for the next 3-4 days (we don’t want to stock up too much before dealing with US customs), we did laundry, we refilled our propane, we refilled water, we got Oakley into the vet, we did a huge shopping run to the local marine store, and we completed some much needed repairs on the boat (eg re-mounting the toilet!).
+Turns out Oakely cracked one of her teeth - and the inside of the crack became infected.
+Her body fought off the infection (which is why the swelling went down) but it’s highly likely to become infected again so we need to get it removed.
+Fortunately, we were able to get her into surgery tomorrow and hopefully everything will go smoothly.

 • Tom Woodard